It Is No Longer I That Do It

 This true self-knowledge only comes with regeneration.
 Only Christians acknowledge that they are as sinful as the Bible says they are.
 The law calls out our sin, and we (our fallen nature) responds by sinning all the more.
 The effect of God’s moral law on totally depraved human nature is to exacerbate it to go further in sin.
 This is true in the unregenerate, but Paul as an newly regenerate man saw his happening in himself, and he was greatly alarmed—and he would cry out for salvation: “O wretched man that I am! who shall deliver me from the body of this death?” (v.24).
 No longer the self-confident Pharisee, Paul now owned this totally-humbling truth: “For I know that in me (that is, in my flesh,) dwelleth no good thing” (v.18).

-Only the regenerated soul of a true Christian can say that.
-Born-again Paul knew that all the law could do for him was to convict him of sin, and to find him guilty as a Hell-deserving sinner.
+Only the born-again soul of a true Christian can say that.
+Paul the regenerated man knew that all the law could do for him was to convict him of sin, and to find him guilty as a hell-deserving sinner.
 He now knew very well, that the more he sought to be good by obeying the law, the more his sinfulness was inflamed within him.
 “But sin, that it might appear sin, working death in me by that which is good; that sin by the commandment might become exceeding sinful” (v.13).

 When fallen human nature gets exposed to the law of God, its own rebellious wickedness is stirred up to greater sin.
-But in his regenerate state, by the working of the Holy Spirit within him, the unconverted Paul was now well aware of his increasing sinfulness.
-His conscience was fully alert to it.
-Paul the regenerated, but yet still unconverted, had become fully alarmed by his sinful state!
-He knew that no good thing dwelt in his flesh, and that there was no help for him—no hope for him in himself.
+But in his regenerate state, by the working of the Holy Spirit within him, the as-yet unconverted Paul was now well aware of his sinfulness.4 His conscience had become fully alarmed at his sinful state!
+He knew that no good thing dwelt in his flesh, and that there was no hope for him—no hope for him in himself.

 At this early point in his personal testimony, Paul had come to admit that all he could see was his own sinfulness.
 In full honesty, Paul explains his (then) present state to his readers—how things were with him when “the commandment came” strongly into his awakened conscience.
 He became painfully aware that his sinful nature is aroused by the law of God, and it militated against the very work of God in his soul: “when the commandment came, sin revived, and I died” (v.9).

-God’s moral law, “which was ordained unto life” (for, as he would explain elsewhere, it is the schoolmaster to bring us to Christ, Galatians 3.21-24), Paul now says that at that point in his personal experience, “I found to be unto death” (v.10).
-The law, as he now knew, condemned him to Hell for his sins.
+God’s moral law, “which was ordained unto life” (for, as he would explain elsewhere, it is the schoolmaster to bring us to Christ, Galatians 3:21-24), Paul now says that at that point in his personal experience, “I found to be unto death” (v.10).
+The law, as he now knew, condemned him to hell for his sins.
 And he could not save himself: “For sin, taking occasion by the commandment, deceived me, and by it slew me” (v.11).
-The response of his fallen, sinful nature was to be exacerbated to sin more and more!
-Such is our fallen nature that it is self-destructive, indeed suicidal before God.
-And there is nothing we can do to change our course, on this broad way that we are on, leading to our well-deserved everlasting destruction (Matthew 7.13).
+The response of his fallen, sinful nature was to be exacerbated to sin more and more.
+Such is our fallen nature that it is self-destructive before God.
+And there is nothing we can do to change our course, on this broad way that we are on, leading to our well-deserved everlasting destruction (Matthew 7:13).

-But there was now also something else in Paul—a new nature that delighted in the law of God, and that desired salvation.
-He now had that “hunger and thirst after righteousness” that the Lord Jesus Christ spoke of (Matthew 5.6), that only comes with regeneration.
+But there was now also something else in Paul—a new nature that delighted in the law of God, and that longed for salvation.
+He now had that “hunger and thirst after righteousness” that the Lord Jesus Christ spoke of (Matthew 5:6), that only comes with regeneration.

 With Paul’s regeneration came his new understanding that the law is “that which is good;” the law is “holy, just and good;” and the law is “spiritual” (vv.12,14).
-But this same holy law of God, he now understood, was in stark contrast to his fallen nature: “…but I am carnal, sold under sin” (v.14b).
+But this same holy law of God, he now understood, was totally aginst his fallen nature: “but I am carnal, sold under sin” (v.14b).

-In Paul’s phrase, “but I am carnal, sold under sin” (v.14b) he is, as it were, re-living before his readers how he had come to see himself in those early days of the Holy Spirit’s dealings with his soul.
-Quickened but not yet converted, on the verge of repenting of his sins, he had not yet reckoned his old man to have been crucified with Christ (compare Romans 6.11; Galatians 2.20).
+In Paul’s phrase, “but I am carnal, sold under sin”, he is as it were re-living before his readers how he had come to see himself in those early days of the Holy Spirit’s dealings with his soul.
+Quickened but not yet converted, at the very beginning of repenting of his sins, he had not yet reckoned his old man to have been crucified with Christ (compare Romans 6:11; Galatians 2:20).

-Paul, telling the internal story of his own conversion, now acknowledges two opposing “laws” at war within his soul: his “old man,” that was stirred up to sin all the more—and a “new man,” that could never have come from his old nature, which delighed in God’s law, acknowledged that there was no hope in himself, and which cried out unreservedly for deliverance by God.
+Paul now acknowledges two opposing “laws” at war within his soul.
+Telling the internal story of his own conversion, he sees his “old man” that was stirred up to sin all the more—and he sees a “new man” that could never have come from his old nature.
+This “new man” delighed in God’s law, and acknowledged that there was no hope for him in the “old man”, and so cried out unreservedly for deliverance by God.

-Knowing that “no good thing” dwells in his flesh (Romans 7.18), Paul understands that this desire to do good must be a work of God within his soul.
-And for this new desire that he had, being an integral part of his salvation, he thanks God, “I thank God through Jesus Christ our Lord” (v.25).
+Knowing that “no good thing” dwells in his flesh (Romans 7:18), Paul therefore concludes that this desire to do good must be a work of God within his soul.
+And for this new desire that he now had, being an integral part of his salvation, he thanks God: “I thank God through Jesus Christ our Lord” (v.25).

 Paul, at the very cusp of his conversion, finds that he no longer sees himself as being in his fallen, spiritually-dead, “old man” state.
-It does not own him any more, for it has been crucified with Christ (as he has explained previously, and will explain again).
-Now, in his new regenerate nature, Paul finds that he does not “allow” (i.e. he strongly doesn’t approve of) his sins.
+It does not own him any more, for it has been crucified with Christ (as he has explained previously, and will explain again later).
+Now, in his new regenerate nature, Paul finds that he does not “allow”, i.e. he strongly doesn’t approve of, his sins.
 He “would do good” but he does not yet do it.
-He “wills” to do the good: “to will is present with me” now, he affirms, “but how to perform that which is good I find not.”
-For he has no strength in his old, sinful nature, to obey God, to serve God, to walk in God’s way.
+He “wills” to do the good: “to will is present with me” now, he affirms; “but how to perform that which is good I find not.”
+For he has no strength in his old sinful nature to obey God, to serve God, to walk in God’s ways.

 But his old nature would drag him back down, and in himself Paul has no strength to resist but only the will to resist: “to will is present within me, but how to perform that which is good I find not.”
-His old nature, crucified and slain with Christ though it is, and no longer owning him as it once did, like an animated corpse (Paul calls it “the body of this death,” v.24), still strives to regain the mastery over his regenerated, converted, liberated soul: “But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members” (v.23).
-And he is powerless in himself to stop it.
+His old nature, crucified and slain with Christ though it is, and no longer owning him as it once did, seemed as though it were an animated corpse (but Paul calls it “the body of this death,” v.24)—its old trained-in habits and lusts were striving to regain the mastery over his regenerated, converted, liberated soul: “But I see another law in my members, warring against the law of my [renewed] mind, and bringing me into captivity to the law of sin which is in my members” (v.23).
+And in himself, he is powerless in himself to stop it.

-Instead of actually (howbeit secretly) hating God’s moral law, Paul came to love and delight in the law as something thoroughly good (Romans 7.16)—even though it rightly condemned him to Hell for his sins.
-And now he had only grief and hatred for his old fallen nature and his sins.
+Instead of actually (howbeit secretly) hating God’s moral law, Paul came to love and delight in the law as something thoroughly good (Romans 7:16)—even though it rightly condemned him to hell for his sins.
+Now, he had only grief and hatred for his old fallen nature and his sins.
 And by the same working of the Holy Spirit that was in Paul, we too, who have this same hunger and thirst after righteousness, this same grief and hatred against our own sins, and this same newfound love and delight in God’s moral law—we too come to understand ourselves to be what we now are: born-again, converted, Christians.

-We too can affirm that for ourselves, “Now then it is no more I that do it, but sin that dwelleth in me” (v.17).
+All true Christians can affirm this for themselves: “Now then it is no more I that do it, but sin that dwelleth in me” (v.17).

-Such genuine repentance can only be ours by the gift of God, wrought in our souls by the Holy Spirit (Acts 5.31; 11.18).
+Such genuine repentance can only be ours by the gift of God, wrought in our souls by the Holy Spirit (Acts 5:31; 11:18).
+God has converted us.
+True Christian conversion is not something that anyone can do for themselves.

 We need power from God to put off our (now dead) old nature and put on our new life.
 Paul knew that needed more than hatred of his sins; he needed to actually turn from them—he needed to repent of them.
 And so do we.
 He recognised that God had given him the will to obey God from the heart—in his regenerated heart.
 But now he understood that he also needed the enabling of the Holy Spirit to do good.
 “For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not” (v.18).